twop/twopennycode.com/src/content/why-reduce-matters/index.md

 ### Intro

-In a world where "Redux", "reducers" are the words we hear often enough (even `Array` has a `reduce` method!), I feel there is a need to step back and talk about general concepts behind them.
+When I started to learn "Redux" I was very confused what "reducer" actually meant.
+I knew that there is an `Array` method called `reduce` that accepts a function with a similar signature.
+In this post I will try to step back and talk about what I discovered in the process.

 Disclaimer: I'm not an expert in Functional Programming, so whatever I say is just my attempt to digest it myself.